w3f/w3f-education/docs/Rust/section2/data-types.md

 // Defaults to i32.
 let default = 10;

-// Explicitly declare this variable as an unsigned, 64 bit integer: let sixty_four_bit_int: u64 = 10;
+// Explicitly declare this variable as an unsigned, 64-bit integer: let sixty_four_bit_int: u64 = 10;

-// You can also declare integer literals, like so: let big_number = 65_550; // 65,550
+// You can also declare integer literals like so: let big_number = 65_550; // 65,550

-// Another way to specify the type can be done with this syntax, with the type following then number: let short_hand = 455u32;
+// Another way to specify the type can be done with this syntax, with the type following the number: let short_hand = 455u32;

 // Declaring a hex literal is possible! let hex = 0x001;

-// You can also represent characters, as a unsigned 8 bit number.
+// You can also represent characters as unsigned 8-bit numbers.
 This will get very useful later on: let word_as_bytes: u8 = b'F';

 ```

 Lastly, as integers do have a size, integer overflow is possible if you exceed the limit of a given type.
-For example, the type `u8` has the minimum of 0 and maximum of 255, meaning 256 would cause a panic.
-As the Rust compiler doesn't check for overflows, there are some additional functions you can use to ensure that adding or subtracting is always safe, and won't cause a runtime error.
+For example, the type `u8` has a minimum of 0 and a maximum of 255, meaning 256 would cause a panic.
+As the Rust compiler doesn't check for overflows, there are some additional functions you can use to ensure that adding or subtracting is always safe and won't cause a runtime error.
 We'll learn more about those later on.

 #### Floating point numbers

-There are two types of floating numbers in Rust - `f32` (32 bit) and `f64` (64 bit).
-Floating point numbers, unlike integers are fractional, meaning they contain decimal points to represent parts of whole numbers:
+Rust has two floating number types: ' f32` (32-bit) and `f64` (64-bit).
+Floating point numbers, unlike integers, are fractional, meaning they contain decimal points to represent parts of whole numbers:

 `f32` has single precision accuracy, whereas `f64` has double-precision accuracy.  `f64` is the default type for floating point numbers in Rust: